 Golf Sunday bags or pencil bags are meant to hold a limited number of clubs and to be used when a golfer wants to only take four or five clubs to the course or driving range.
-These bags have very limited features and pockets.
+These bags have very limited features and pockets (although recently more and more options have been added).
 And, Sunday bags do not usually have a mechanized stand.

 These bags are small, lightweight and offer the bare essentials.
-The Wellzher 0.9 Sunday V2 Carry Golf Bag (shown to the right) is a highly rated version of this type of bag.
+The Wellzher Quantum Lite Collapsible Sunday Golf Bag (shown to the right) is a highly rated version of this type of bag.
 Click image for more information.

 Golf Hybrid Bags